esamattis/sauna.reload/README.rst

 The logo was originally the logo of Sauna Sprint 2011 and it was created by Vilmos Somogyi.

 300 kg of beer was consumed to create this package (at least).
 Also several kilos of firewood, one axe, one chainsaw and one boat.

+We still need testers and contributors.
+You are very welcome!